Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control

-There is very little existing research on using multiple models for Adaptive ILC, particularly in the CEF framework.
-In \cite{LW2012, LWL2014}, Li \emph{et al.} present a strategy with multiple fuzzy neural networks estimating part of the system's parameters.
-In \cite{FF2015}, Freeman and French use multiple estimation models in the contraction-mapping setting to present results on robust stability and performance bounds.
-In \cite{PBHMG21a, PBHMG21b}, the authors present MMST for Adaptive ILC in a contraction-mapping framework, and Multiple Models with Second-Level Adaptation (MM-SLA) (see \cite{NH2011, MRG2018}) for Adaptive ILC to achieve lower computational complexity.
-In all the above cases, however, iteration-varying references cannot be tracked, and the standard estimation and certainty-equivalent control procedure in Adaptive ILC are not used.
-Further, systems subjected to disturbances are not addressed, and convergence is not demonstrated based on composite energy functions.
 In this article, we present a complete framework for using multiple estimation models in Adaptive ILC, addressing the above drawbacks.
-A new control and single model identification scheme are presented for discrete-time Adaptive ILC, and the identification error (rather than tracking error) is used to update parameter estimates.
-Convergence is proved using CEFs and the properties of square-summable sequences rather than using the Key Technical Lemma.
-Following this, a strategy with multiple estimation models based on MMST is proposed.
+The primary contributions of this article are as follows: \begin{itemize} \item{A new control with a single model identification scheme are presented for discrete-time Adaptive ILC, and the identification error (rather than tracking error) is used to update parameter estimates.} \item{Convergence is proved using CEFs and the properties of square-summable sequences rather than using the KTL.} \item{Next, a strategy with multiple estimation models based on MMST is proposed.